kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

         # OPTIONAL (Default: badouralix/curl-jq)
         image = "badouralix/curl-jq",

-        # Sets the working dir in which:
-        # the command will be run
-        # and files will be mounted at
-        # OPTIONAL (Default: "")
-        workdir = "/task",

         # A mapping of path_on_task_where_contents_will_be_mounted -> files_artifact_id_to_mount
         # For more information about file artifacts, see below.
         # CAUTION: duplicate paths to files or directories to be mounted is not supported, and it will fail